bugzbit/bugzbit.github.io/_posts/2020-05-17-shut-down-of-instagram-lite.md

 {% include adunit.html %}

 The fully functional has to downloaded to function as it appears in the screen of existing lite user.
-A concern here could be the reduction in the number of the user due to issues of low end hardware and memory space .
+A concern here could be the reduction in the number of the user due to issues of low end hardware and memory space.

 ![](/uploads/instagram-lite-no-longer.jpg){: width="329" height="637"}